Purpose of this policy

 - skin cancer.

-When UV levels are 3 or above (generally from September to April in Victoria)
+When UV levels are 3 or above (generally from mid-August to the end of April in Victoria)

 School council and staff should:

-- develop and implement a UV communication strategy for the whole school community that includes:
+- develop and implement a UV policy and communication strategy for the whole school community that includes:

 - the school’s homepage / intranet